 One way to test a page with XML code, is to record it with VuGen.
 You record the XML pages as you would record a standard Web page.
 VuGen records the DTD and all of the XML elements.
 It does not create a snapshot for the XML page.
-Instead, for each XML step it displays the XML code in the snapshot frame.
+Instead, for each XML step it displays the XML code in the snapshot frame under the Server Response tab.